-A student who disputes the final grade awarded for one or both of the above reasons should follow the steps outlined in the grade appeal process.
+A student who disputes the final grade awarded for any of the above reasons should follow the steps outlined in the grade appeal process.

 - 3) Timeliness of appeals process.
 Failure of the instructor or any appeal officer to respond within the designated time frame of the formal appeal entitles the student to proceed to the next level of appeal.
 In no case should there be any assumption that a failure to respond at any level signifies a granting of the appeal.
 Failure of the student to adhere to the time-frames specified in the policy will result in the appeal process being nullified (the appeal will not be heard). - 4) Academic dishonesty.
 These policy guidelines do not apply to allegations of academic dishonesty.
 Academic dishonesty matters should be addressed under the Student Due Process statute. - 5) Patient safety.
 Students may be removed from a clinical course at any time in which the faculty or clinical agency staff identifies an issue that would constitute unsafe care for a patient.
-These policy guidelines do not apply to safety issues.
-Grades assigned for unsafe practice are NOT subject to appeal. - 6) Assistance.
+These policy guidelines do not apply to safety issues. - 6) Assistance.
 Student/faculty may contact the College of Nursing, Director of Student Affairs and/or the Ombudsperson at any time for assistance with any problem associated with a grade decision or grade appeal.